kn6plv/advancednetwork/README.md

 ## Notes

-Custom port configurations will survive across reboots and upgrades.
+Custom configurations will survive across reboots and upgrades.